 The group discussion is just one of many opportunities for the group to interact.
-Providing time for connection before and after the discussion time will help your Group Members get to know eachother better, gain each others trust and as a result deepen relationships and the conversation.
+Providing space for connection before and after the discussion time will help your Group Members get to know each other better, gain each other’s trust and - as a result - deepen their relationships as well as the conversation.

 There are a few simple ways you can enhance the gathering.
 Food, drink and music always help people relax.
 Introduce members who don’t know each other and, where appropriate, use some ice breakers or ‘get to know you’ activities to help people to find out more about each other.
 Creating a Whatsapp group - where members can share any updates or prayer requests - can often be another great enhancement to the group gathering.